 "must" and "must not" are NOT allowed in ETSI deliverables except when used in direct citation.

-Executive summary

-Introduction

 1 Scope

 The present document defines Permissioned Distributed Ledger (PDL) Platform services to enable a decentralized identification and trust management framework.
 The present document also describes the characteristics and behaviour of this framework, along with the services that it offers and ideal solutions that can be built using it.